fengyuli-dev/multimedia-gpt/README.md

 - [x] Add a command-line switch between ChatGPT and GPT-4 backends
 - [ ] Deploy a GPU-free basic version for interactive demo
 ### Known Problems
-- [ ] DALLE only accepts square .png images — need a work-around
+- [x] DALLE only accepts square .png images — need a work-around
 - [ ] Diffusion pipeline is insanely slow on CPU-machines; need to consider this in deployment
+- [ ] PDFReader (from llama_index) requires a higher version of langchain, which isn't compatible with the majority of other code.
+Blocked.

 ## Supporters
 [![Stargazers repo roster for @fengyuli-dev/multimedia-gpt](https://reporoster.com/stars/dark/fengyuli-dev/multimedia-gpt)](https://github.com/fengyuli-dev/multimedia-gpt/stargazers)